shubhamguptaiitd/abojchevski.github.io/_pages/positions.md

 The positions are situated at the [CISPA Helmholtz Center for Information Security](https://cispa.de){:target="_blank"} which provides a unique work environment offering the advantages of a university department and a research laboratory alike.
 CISPA is located in Saarbrücken, in a tri-border area of Germany, France, and Luxembourg.
 <!--  -->
 As a PhD candidate you will be admitted to the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/){:target="_blank"}.
-After you successfully handed in your dissertation and defended your thesis you will graduate with a doctorate (Dr. rer. nat. or Dr. Ing.) in Computer Science from Saarland University.
+After you successfully handed in your dissertation and defended your thesis you will graduate with a doctorate (Dr. rer. nat.) in Computer Science from Saarland University.
 {:align="justify"}

 ##### Your profile